 UNIT 1 11FOM1 UNIT 2 11FOM2

-Foundation Mathematics provides continuing mathematical development of students entering VCE who do not necessarily intend to undertake Unit 3 and 4 studies in VCE Mathematics in the following year.
+Foundation Mathematics provides continuing mathematical development of students entering VCE.
 In Foundation Mathematics there is a strong emphasis on the use of mathematics in practical contexts encountered in everyday life in the community, at work and at study.